Yahweasel/libav.js/README.md

  * vp8-opus, vp8-opus-avf: VP8 and Opus in WebM (or ogg). `-avf` additionally
    includes audio and video filters.

- * vp9-opus, vp9-opus-avf: VP9 and Opus in WebM (or ogg). `-avf` additionally
+ * vp9-opus¹, vp9-opus-avf¹: VP9 and Opus in WebM (or ogg). `-avf` additionally
    includes audio and video filters.

- * av1-opus, av1-opus-avf: AV1 (via libaom) and Opus in WebM (or ogg).
-Note that AV1 support is currently so slow in WebAssembly even with threads that these variants are effectively unusable. `-avf` additionally includes audio and video filters.
+ * av1-opus¹, av1-opus-avf¹: AV1 (via libaom) and Opus in WebM (or ogg).
+Note
+   that AV1 support is currently so slow in WebAssembly even with threads that these variants are effectively unusable. `-avf` additionally includes audio and video filters.

- * aac¹, aac-af¹: Reprobate codec AAC in MP4 or AAC/ADTS. `-af` additionally includes audio filters.
+ * aac², aac-af²: Reprobate codec AAC in MP4 or AAC/ADTS. `-af` additionally includes audio filters.

- * h264-aac¹, h264-aac-avf¹: Reprobate codec H.264 (via libopenh264) in MP4 (or
+ * h264-aac², h264-aac-avf²: Reprobate codec H.264 (via libopenh264) and
-   AAC/ADTS). `-avf` additionally includes audio and video filters.
+   reprobate codec AAC in MP4 (or AAC/ADTS). `-avf` additionally includes audio and video filters.

- * hevc-aac¹, hevc-aac-avf¹: Reprobate codec H.265 (decoding only) in MP4 (or AAC/ADTS). `-avf` additionally includes audio and video filters.
+ * hevc-aac², hevc-aac-avf²: Reprobate codec H.265 (decoding only) and reprobate codec AAC in MP4 (or AAC/ADTS). `-avf` additionally includes audio and video filters.

+¹ These builds are not included in the full NPM release for space reasons, but are included in GitHub releases, and are available on NPM as
+  @libav.js/variant-`<variant>`, e.g. `@libav.js/variant-vp9-opus`.

-¹ Includes technologies patented by the Misanthropic Patent Extortion Gang (MPEG).
+² Includes technologies patented by the Misanthropic Patent Extortion Gang (MPEG).
 You should not build these, you should not use these builds, and you should not support this organization which works actively against the common good.